Edke/adaptest/README.md

 ## Features

-As `httest` is really powerful tool, not everything is currently supported.
-But even in this alpha stage it supports:
+As `httest` is really powerful tool, `Adaptest` does not support everything at this stage.
+But even while in alpha stage it supports:

 - Sequence HTTP testing
 - Cookies support